 A neat place to walk on is Embassy Row.
 Almost all the countries in the world have an embassy in Washington DC, and many of them are on Embassy Row.
 You can see their flags and enjoy the unique architecture of each building on that street.

 Georgetown.
 Think of it as the neighborhood that embodies American preppiness and elegance.
 The cobblestone streets, the boutiques, the fancy establishments, the people… everything there has a je ne sais quoi that makes you feel like strolling along and enjoying the afternoon.
 From having a cupcake in a cute café to walking in an antique shop with objects to discover, you can’t go to DC without walking through this hood.
 It will give you a break from museums, the busy and touristy National Mall area and will help you unwind and enjoy your vacation!

 All and all, Washington DC is a great place to visit if you are interested in history, art and culture.
-The food is great too and even though we did not get a chance to try any Michelin rated restaurants, there is actually more than one in the city!
+The food is great too.
+Even though we did not get a chance to try any Michelin rated restaurants, (there are actually more than one in the city)!
 Either way, you can find good food at a reasonable price from different cuisines such as Belgium, Spain, and of course, Italian!
 The multi-cultural aspects of the city are evident but within a rich American history.
 It is all quite fascinating to learn about.